Aphaniteja/ner/README.md

 But with training it gets better for other categories.
 The more number of samples a category has the better the model learns.

 3 Use word vectors to improve NER performance
+**Ans**: Pretrained embedding from fasttext seem to give a slight edge  over randomly initialized embeddings from pytorch.
+While Pretrained embeddings give a better f1 micro score,non pretrained embeddings give better macro score with only a small dip in micro score
-**Ans**: Pretrained embedding from fasttext seem to give a slight edge  over randomly initialized embeddings from pytorch The results seem to vary slightly with each run (based on differnet random seed). further optimizations may lead to better results.
+The results seem to vary slightly with each run (based on differnet random seed). further optimizations may lead to better results.